 (Photo by Tom Kleindinst, Woods Hole Oceanographic Institution) [ Hide caption ]

-From the beginning of 2011 to May 2013, Alvin, the U.S. science community’s only human-occupied submersible dedicated to deep-sea research, underwent a thorough overhaul and upgrade to greatly enhanced its capabilities.
+From the beginning of 2011 to May 2013, Alvin, the U.S. science community’s only human-occupied submersible dedicated to deep-sea research, underwent a thorough overhaul and upgrade to greatly enhance its capabilities.
 In the end, the iconic sub was redesigned and rebuilt, piece by piece, by a one-of-a-kind team of engineers, technicians, and pilots at WHOI.

 Here, WHOI postdoctoral scientist Kakani Katija Young talks about using math and physics to solve an engineering problem: calculating the sub's weight and stability.